Get The Right Fit

 – Parlanti Size Charts (See Below)

 All Parlanti Tall Boot shoe sizes are measured using European sizing (EU).
 If you do not know what your shoe size is in EU, then you will need to convert your size from your current shoe measurement system to EU.
-You can convert US shoe sizes to EU sizes using our US/EU Shoe Conversion Chart (Click to open in new window).
+You can convert US shoe sizes to EU sizes using our US/EU Shoe Sizing Chart (below).
 Parlanti tall boots run true to size and you should not have to account for any differences in shoe sizes to match Parlanti’s fitting.
 Once you have successfully found your EU shoe size, Find this number on the Parlanti Tall Boot Size Chart.

 After you have found your calf width, you will need to find your calf height measurement.
 This is where having another person help you measure would be beneficial.
 Essentially you are measuring the distance from the bottom of your heel to the crease in the back of your knee (in centimeters).
 Be sure that the leg is slightly bent (like the diagram shown) and that you are barefoot, or in socks.
 This measurement should be taken from the back, and not from the front or sides.
 Once you have your measurement, add 1.5CM to this number to account for drop.
 Circle the closest measurement to your corresponding foot size and calf width options.